abhishekdipu/notes-dsa/Notes-Data-Structure/2. Non-Linear Data structure/1. Tree/1. Binary Tree/3. Heaps/0_info/0_info.md

 ### 1. COMPLETE

-- It should be COMPLETE tree : means All levels are filled except protentially last level.
+- It should be COMPLETE tree : means All levels are filled except potentially last level.
 And level are filled from left to the right.

 ### 2. HEAP PROPERTY

 - The Value of each node should be greater than or equal to it's children

-## Defination :
+## Definition :

 - Heap is complete Binary tree which satisfy heap property.
 - NB: More accurately it's called binary heap